The Problem – High Frequency Hearing Loss

 Will “Hear Birds Again” Help You?

-Potential users are advised to obtain an audiogram from an audiologist, who should be instructed to pay particular attention to high frequency response, preferably measuring up to 8000Hz.
+We strongly advise potential users to obtain an audiogram from an audiologist, who should be instructed to pay particular attention to high frequency response, preferably measuring up to 8000Hz.
 Look for moderate to severe hearing loss above 3,000-4,000 Hz with normal or near-normal hearing up to around 2,000 Hz.
-You might also try testing yourself using the splendid online hearing test kindly provided by the University of New South Wales.
+You might also try testing yourself using the exceptional online hearing test kindly provided by the University of New South Wales.

 If there is moderate loss at around 2,000 Hz, the utility of our app will be somewhat reduced, but note that users can easily boost the volume of pitch-lowered bird songs to compensate.
-In addition, it is sometimes possible to use the binaural headset in conjunction with conventional hearing aids, although feedback squeal may be a significant issue.
+In addition, it will usually possible to use our recommended binaural headset in conjunction with conventional hearing aids, although feedback squeal may be a significant issue.

 We will be experimenting with ways to make Hear Birds Again more usable by people with moderate loss in the lower range, possibly by allowing for amplified “pass-through” of the low end without any pitch-shifting.
 However, due to potential feedback problems, a specially-designed headset would be required that fits tightly over both ears.
 Please refer to section below to gain a greater understanding of the challenges involved with regard to headset design and functionality.